When Fake Science Causes Real Harm

 How many PR teams does it take to change a lightbulb?

-Unfortunately it’s too early to comment on the matter.
-Rest assured that the lightbulb in question is being addressed and will be up and running as soon as possible.
+Unfortunately it’s too early to comment on it.
+Rest assured that the lightbulb in question is being addressed and will be up and running soon.
 Your patience is appreciated.

 Ever heard something like that before?
 Get tossed a few crumbs to shut you up?
 It’s infuriating, but what can you do?

 If you feel like this kind of stuff happens all the time, it’s not you — it’s PR praxis.
-No question is too specific for a generic, vague answer, making life hell for all of us who seek a modicum of accountability from the people responsible.
+No question is too specific for a vague answer, making life hell for all of us who seek even a modicum of accountability from those responsible.

 It’s What They Think You Know

-PR is the art of spinning facts to redirect public attention.
-It doesn’t matter where that attention goes as long as it’s pointed away from you.
-Worst case scenario, you have to think up another move in a few days.
-But the best case scenario?
-People move along while you keep doing whatever got you in trouble.
+PR is the art of redirecting public attention, truth be damned.
+It doesn’t matter where the attention goes so long as it’s not pointed at you.
+Worst case scenario, you have to make another move in a few days.
+But best case scenario?
+People move along.
+They forget about it.

-The best PR teams charge thousands of dollars each month in retainer fees alone.
-Throw in the hourly rate and you’re looking at a substantial figure.
-But for companies like Exxon, it’s worth it.
-Were they to actually admit wrongdoing, they’d have to undergo costly, time-intensive structural changes.
-And for most shareholders, that’s a dealbreaker.
+The best PR teams charge huge sums each month in retainer fees alone.
+Throw in an hourly rate and you’re looking at a substantial figure, but for companies like ExxonMobil, it’s worth it.
+Were they to admit wrongdoing, they’d have to undergo costly, time-intensive structural changes.
+For most shareholders, that’s a dealbreaker.

-Remember when Amazon got called out because their employees had to pee in bottles due to a lack of work breaks?
+Remember when Amazon got called out over their employees skipping bathroom breaks to pee in bottles?
 Look how they handled it.

 Outright denial.
-By saying it never happened, the onus is on their accusers to prove the obvious.
-For some reason, the whistleblowers end up backpedaling rather than Amazon.
+They put the onus on their accusers to prove the obvious.
+Somehow, it's the whistleblowers who end up backpedaling rather than Amazon.

 Remember when a guy found shrimp tails in his Cinnamon Toast Crunch?
 Or when a kid found a dead mouse in a can of Mountain Dew?
 Or when residents of Bluemont, VA where Teflon was made showed widespread signs of cancer?
 Or when doctors asked if OxyContin was super addictive?
 Or when scientists found a link between professional football and brain injuries?

 Same response every time.
-It didn’t happen, you’re crazy, now quit making trouble and let the experts handle the matter which, again, never happened.
+It didn’t happen, you’re crazy, now shut up and let the experts handle the matter which, again, never happened.